Time to Meet Crowdcube UK

 If you are interested in equity crowdfunding in the UK, you must have heard of Crowdcube.
-Crowdcube UK has been growing steadily since its launch in 2011, and today it is one of the largest equity crowdfunding platforms.
+Crowdcube UK has been growing steadily since its launch in 2011.
+As a result, it is one of the largest equity crowdfunding platforms on the web.

 As partners of Crowdcube UK, we want to give you a full review of the platform.
 So, join us as we dive into the world of Crowdcube.

 Crowdcube is an equity crowdfunding platform established by Darren Westlake and Luke Lang.
 The company headquarters are in Exeter and they have offices in London, Cardiff and Spain.
 The company’s mission is to make equity investments accessible.
 They also want to make it easier for progressive-thinking companies to raise investments.

 Crowdcube is regulated by the FCA and claims to give business owners more control and access to a bigger investor audience.
 It works with two shareholder models.
 They are direct ownership and nominee structure.
 However, it also offers a combination of the two.
 As a result, allowing businesses to choose the model that suits them best.
 Check out the table below to learn more about each shareholder model.

 You become the owner of shares in a company after investing in it.
 This model allows businesses to establish a stronger relationship with their investors.

 Under this model, Crowdcube is the legal owner of the shares, but you hold all economic benefits from those shares.
 The platform handles the share administration.

 So far, Crowdcube has: